Eight (Brooke Ligertwood album)

-Eight is the second album by New Zealand singer-songwriter Brooke Ligertwood and her eighth solo album overall.
+Eight is the fifth studio album by New Zealand singer-songwriter Brooke Ligertwood and her eighth solo album overall.
 The album features guest appearances by Martin Smith and Jon Wilds.
+The album consists of several re-recorded versions of her own songs during her tenure at Hillsong Worship and Hillsong United.

 Release

 Singles

 "Bless God" was released as a single from the album on April 5, 2024.
 "Fear of God" was released as the lead promotional single of Eight on 25 August 2023, accompanied with its live music video.
 "Desert Song" was released as the first promotional single followed by "Calvary's Enough".

 The album was released on 20 October 2023, via Sparrow Records and Capitol Christian Music Group.

 Chart performance

 The album was nominated for Worship Album of the Year at the 2024 GMA Dove Award, but did not win.
 It peaked at 6 on the Official Top 20 Aotearoa Albums, 13 on the UK Christian & Gospel Albums, 21 on the Billboard Christian Albums, and 94 on the UK Album Downloads charts.